WajdiBenSaad/OptimizeFunctions/README.md

 - XGBoost
 - Adaboost

+### The techniques that will be used are :
+- Grid Search
+- Random Grid Search
+- Bayesian optimization

-I will try to add more models and pre-defined parameters in the future.
+I will try to add more models and optimization functions in the future.